tnyeanderson/ddns/README.md

-# DDNS
+# ddns

-Provides DDNS services for a single domain.
+Go package and CLI which provides server and agent components for a simple DDNS solution.
+A single executable with no dependencies.
+Can also be used with docker or kubernetes.

+## How it works

+The `ddns server` command starts an HTTP API server and a DNS server which will serve as authoritative for the domains that are [configured to use it](#prerequisites).
+Then another machine somewhere else (usually the backend server itself) can use the `ddns update` command to set the IP address for a given domain.
+Both commands are configured using environment variables.

+Authentication is done with simple API keys which can be configured to only allow updating for certain domains based on a regex matcher.

 ## Prerequisites

+Feel free to test the program all you want locally, but if you want other resolvers to start actually handing out your dynamic IP address, you need to tell them that this DDNS server you are running should be used to resolve your DDNS domain.
+This is done by creating NS records.

-Create NS records for the domain to be controlled by DDNS.
-For example, if the domain is `myddns.domain.com`, and the DDNS server component is running on `domain.com` (which resolves to `100.100.100.100`), then create the following DNS records for `domain.com`:
+For example, you own `domain.com` and have already set up A records for it which point to your public server at `100.100.100.100`, which is running the DDNS server component.
+You want to have a subdomain that resolves using DDNS to lead to your homelab, like `myddns.domain.com`.
+To handle this, create the following DNS records for `domain.com`.

 | Type | Host   | Value           |
 |------|--------|-----------------|